-Please note: This year in the fiction section, there was a first place winner, a tie for second place, and a third place winner.
+Please note: Last year in the fiction section, there was a first place winner, a tie for second place, and a third place winner.
 In the non-fiction, there was a first, second and third place winner.

 FICTION/SHORT STORY